11 min read

 But none of those issues fundamentally undermines what makes this phone excellent, with MagicOS still remaining a top-tier Android experience and the new chipset maintaining its butter-smooth performance.

-Honestly, Honor Magic8 Pro truly nails what a flagship phone should be and in many ways, is better than the iPhone 17 Pro and the likes.
+Honestly, the Honor Magic 8 Pro truly nails what a flagship phone should be and in many ways and confidently earns its place among the best smartphones of the year.

 Subscribe to our newsletter